stackb/rules_proto/README.md

   external workspace.
 - `proto_language_config_file` is an optional label pointing to a valid `config.yaml` file to configure this extension.
-- `override_go_googleapis` is a boolean attribute that has special meaning for the googleapis repository.
+- `reresolve_known_proto_imports` is a boolean attribute that has special meaning for the googleapis repository.
 Due to the fact that the builtin gazelle "proto" extension has
   [hardcoded logic](https://github.com/bazelbuild/bazel-gazelle/blob/master/language/proto/known_proto_imports.go)